skull image of temporal bone rotating

 Start your skull adventure by exploring the unlabeled 3D models and exploded views below.
 These tools let you rotate, zoom, and observe how the bones of the skull fit together from different angles.

 👉Rotate a skull in 3D!
 Use this unlabeled model to get familiar with the overall shape and structure of the skull.
-Rotate it freely to observe how bones fit together from different angles.
+Spin it around, zoom in, and explore how bones fit together from every angle.

 💡 Tip: Try identifying major regions like the cranium, jaw, and eye orbits before moving on to labeled models.